Krakenfall/krakenfall.github.io/_posts/2017-11-08-continuous-deployment-with-azure-app-service.md

 </p>

 ## Create a Build in VSTS
 Now, we're going to set up a build and release of SuperBasicWebApp in VSTS.
-I create the "Continuous Delivery Demo" project in my personal VSTS.
+I created the "Continuous Delivery Demo" project in my personal VSTS.
 Navigate over to the Builds section of the project and create a new build.
 To keep this simple, I'm going to use the template called "ASP.NET Core (.NET Framework)" to get started.
 I don't know why it has "Core" in there, but it should work.

 <p align="center">
 <img src="https://i.imgur.com/oemSAjT.png" alt="use_asp_net_template" style="display: block; margin: 0 auto;" height="75%" width="75%"><br>